A Simple, Less Costly and Powerful Alternative to Creating a Special Needs Trust

 Second, anyone, including the beneficiary, his/her family, friends and others, can make contributions to an ABLE Account.
 That means multiple individuals are allowed to make contributions to an ABLE Account (parents, grandparents, siblings, etc.) each of whom can donate funds as a gift to an ABLE account.

 Finally, the total $$$ value of the account cannot exceed the state limit for a 529A account.
 In New Jersey the figure is $305,000, also adjusted annually.
 But beware!!!
 This $305,000 threshold applies only for Medicaid eligibility and not SSI eligibility.
 This is an important point.
 If your ABLE account exceeds $99,999.99, you will lose your SSI eligibility but keep your Medicaid eligibility.
 If an ABLE account exceeds $305,000, the person with the disability will be ineligible for both programs.

 What May Funds From an ABLE Account Be Used For?

 How the funds of an ABLE Account are used is an important topic for you to understand.

 Distributions from an ABLE account may be made for what are known as “qualified disability expenses”.
-Qualified disability expenses are expenses that are related to the designated beneficiary’s or disability and are for the benefit of that designated beneficiary to maintain or improve his or her health, independence or quality of life as defined by the Supplemental Security Income.
+Qualified disability expenses are expenses that are related to the designated beneficiary’s or disability and are for the benefit of that designated beneficiary to maintain or improve his or her health, independence or quality of life as defined by the Social Security Administration.
 The term qualified disability expenses can (in my opinion) be broadly interpreted and applied to permit the inclusion of basic living expenses as well as expenses for items where there is a medical necessity.
 Some examples of qualified disability expenses include the following:

 - Employment training and support